A Trip to Spin Expo: Paris (Spring/Summer 2019)

-Last week myself and a friend on my course took a very short trip to snowy Paris for SpinExpo - an international yarn, fibre and knitwear fair.
+Last week myself and Aleks Byrd (a friend on my course) took a very short trip to a very snowy Paris for SpinExpo - an international yarn, fibre and knitwear fair.

 The entrance area of the show was a large display of the various trend predictions for Spring/Summer 2019, such as 'Ikebana' or 'Geodesic'.
 Within each trend area there were tables full of innovative knitwear samples from designers and students across the world.
 We were also given glossy brochures detailing these trends, with colour palettes and yarn suggestions.

-Me and Aleks with a representative from Winning Textiles.
+Aleks and I with a representative from Winning Textiles.

 The rest of the fair consisted of booths of yarn mills and knitwear manufacturers, most of whom were from China.
 We wanted to speak with the yarn mills the most, and requested shade cards and samples to be shipped back home at our convenience.